frconor-ebook/meditations/_posts/2025-07-15-life-of-childhood.md

 Our Lord allowed the wind to funnel down through the mountains and whip up the waves.
 He allowed the apostles to become terrified, because He wanted them to go through this experience.
 He wanted them to turn to Him.

 And He was asleep on the boat.
-Our Lord didn\'t suffer from insomnia.
+Our Lord didn't suffer from insomnia.
 He was able to sleep in all sorts of amazing places, like in the middle of a terrible storm.
 "Does it not concern you that we are perishing?"

 And then we are told He rose and He spoke to the elements.
 "Peace, be still.
 And immediately there came a great calm" (Mark 4:39).

 Our Lord is telling us this for all the situations in our life.
-We may get a little upset, worried that this thing has gone wrong, or this thing hasn\'t happened.
+We may get a little upset, worried that this thing has gone wrong, or this thing hasn't happened.
 For all the things that can happen on the surface of the sea of our life, everything has a solution.

 Everything.
 Because Our Father God is there speaking to all those things, those elements, saying, "Peace, be still."